Omega VS Patek Philippe

 The most affordable Omega women’s watch today is the Omega De Ville Prestige 27.4mm with a retail price of $2,400 USD and this is also a women’s watch with a Quartz movement.

 If you intend to hold onto a watch for a long time or hand it down to your heir one day, the Patek Philippe watch is most certainly the one you would want to choose.
-On average, if you choose to sell a pre-owned Patek watch, it will fetch you more in the long term and are known to have a higher percentage of watch models that appreciate over time.
+On average, if you choose to sell a pre-owned Patek watch, it will fetch you more in the long term and is known to have a higher percentage of watch models that appreciate over time.

 The resale value of a previously owned watch depends on so many variables which include but are not limited to: The condition that the watch is in, the warranty duration that remains on the watch (if applicable), whether or not it comes with all original packaging and documents (including warranty card), the actual model of the watch itself (i.e. is it an iconic watch), supply and demand of not just the brand but the model, and many other factors.

 IMPORTANT NOTE: You should never under any circumstances consider a watch as an investment such as SEC-regulated securities (i.e. a mutual fund, REIT, government-issued bonds, etc.) paint an answer to this with a broad brush.
-Watches are like cars in the sense that as soon as you use it, they already lost a portion of its value.
+Watches are like cars in the sense that as soon as you use them, they already lost a portion of their value.

 However, in general, and on average Patek Philippe will have a higher resale value and in most cases is only second to Rolex in this respect.
 Of course, I need to re-emphasize that it depends on the model and other variables.

 This depends a lot on the model but in general, I see more watch enthusiasts using an Omega sports model such as the Omega Seamaster as a “beater watch”.